-Finding a pair of trousers that fits and flatters can be tricky.
-In fact, some women feel it’s an impossible task and its true that for some, using the services of a tailor will be the best option.
+Finding a pair of trousers that fit and flatter can be tricky.
+In fact, some women find it an impossible task and it’s true that for some, using the services of a tailor will be the best option.

 In my work as an image consultant, I help women to shop more easily and with more joy, by showing them why certain clothes will work almost every time and why other pieces are highly unlikely to make them look and feel good.
 Armed with this vital information, my clients find it easier to put together outfits that make them feel confident and happy.

 Here are some of my best ‘trouser-fitting tips’.

 Warning: There is a LOT of information in this post.
 You might find it useful to print this blog out and highlight the bits that relate to you.
 Unfortunately, in order to help you to understand what’s likely to work for you, you’ll also need to know what to avoid.
 So, I’ve included lots of detail.
 I promise it’s worth the read, but maybe get yourself a cuppa first!